 6. Where will I live?

 Many of us base decisions on where we live around our work.
 For example, perhaps you’ve always lived somewhere that allows you to be within easy reach of your workplace – either on foot, by car, or by train.

 And maybe you’ve had to compromise on the size of your home due to needing to live in an area where property prices are high.

-But planning for retirement also means considering where you might live during this next phase of life.
-If you’ve always dreamed of living by the coast, but your work commitments prevented it, why not use retirement as an opportunity to take the plunge?
-Or, if you’re keen to retire but know that you’ll have to downsize to afford it, where would you move to instead?
+But, planning for retirement also means considering where you might live during this next phase of life.
+If you’ve always dreamed of living by the coast, why not use retirement as an opportunity to take the plunge?
+Or, if you’re keen to retire but know that you’ll have to downsize to afford it, where would you like to move to instead?
 Would you be happy living in a smaller place?

 If you’re planning to retire completely, it can also be beneficial to live in an area where you’re within close reach of friends and family, or where there are things going on relevant to your interests.
 Having a support network can make it much easier to remain active in society, which is important for both mental and physical health.

 7. What’s most important to me, and how can I prioritise this when I retire?